Engineering-Research-and-Development/true-connector-execution_core_container/doc/GHA tests.md

 The Github Actions tests simulate some real world scenarios and use cases of the connector.
 This is achieved by using Postman scripts which are executed on every push to the <a href=https://github.com/Engineering-Research-and-Development/true-connector-execution_core_container> Execution Core Container repository</a>.
 The pushed code will be first built using Maven where it has to pass all junit tests.
  Afterwards the JAR is used to create a Docker image using the <a href=https://github.com/Engineering-Research-and-Development/true-connector-execution_core_container/blob/master/Dockerfile>Dockerfile</a> in the same repository.
- During the Github Actions <a href=https://github.com/Engineering-Research-and-Development/true-connector-execution_core_container/blob/master/.github/workflows/ECC.yml>workflow </a> multiple TrueConnector instances will be run with different configurations on which the previously mentioned Postman scripts will be executed.
+ During the Github Actions <a href=https://github.com/Engineering-Research-and-Development/true-connector-execution_core_container/blob/master/.github/workflows/ECC.yml>workflow </a> multiple TRUE Connector instances will be run with different configurations on which the previously mentioned Postman scripts will be executed.
  <a href=https://github.com/Engineering-Research-and-Development/true-connector-execution_core_container/tree/master/ci/docker/test-cases>These scripts</a> consist of requests which will be sent between those connector instances and tests which will be performed on the received responses.